 Students with eligible credit transfers may apply, however, due to the course delivery format, 100% attendance is required for induction and practical training/on-site days and therefore full course fees will apply.

-AVT has been training Animal Care and Vet Nursing students for over 20 years.
+AVT has been delivering Vet Nursing and Animal Care related courses for over 20 years.
 It's safe to say there are no plumbing or hairdressing courses here!

 A recent NCVER VET student outcomes report found 89.5% of AVT graduates were employed or enrolled in further study after training and 95.5% of graduates would recommend the training provided by AVT